yu-jeffy/seshat/README.md

 ```

 ## Usage Instructions

+Bitcoin Core is required to use this tool.
+Install here: [https://bitcoin.org/en/bitcoin-core/](https://bitcoin.org/en/bitcoin-core/)

 To use the Seshat tool, follow these steps:

 1. Start `main.py` in your terminal or command prompt.